 mgl is a set of matlab functions for displaying full screen visual stimuli from matlab.
 It is based on OpenGL functions, but abstracts these into more simple functions that can be used to code various kinds of visual stimuli.
-It can be used on Mac OS X systems (a Windows beta exits which can open/close screen and display but is not ready for serious use and an older but fully usable version (1.5) exists for Linux.
+It can be used on Mac OS X systems (a Windows beta exits which can open/close screen and display but is not ready for serious use and an older but usable version (1.5) exists for Linux.
 Neither windows nor linux versions are recommended for anyone who is not comfortable programming in C and building out existing functionality into a fully compatible version).

 - mgl contains a set of higher-level routines for helping you write stimulus programs which takes care of parameter randomization, timing of trials, synching with MRI scanners, collection of eye data etc.

 - Stimuli can be displayed full screen or in a window (helpful for debugging on a system that only has one display).

 - With a single command that specifies the distance to and size of a monitor, the coordinate system can be specified in degrees of visual angle, thus obviating the need to explicitly convert from the natural coordinate frame of psychophysics experiments into pixels.